Research

 Our research can be divided into five areas (click on a theme to scroll down):

 We build and operate custom, ultrahigh vacuum mass spectrometry and ion spectroscopy and tunable laser systems to study isolated molecules with high temporal and spatial resolution.
-Our instruments (two maininstruments, and one under slow construction) are descibed on the Instruments page.
+Our instruments (two main instruments, and one under slow construction) are descibed on the Instruments page.
+We are advocates of Autodesk Inventor and 3D printing to lower the cost and simplift instrument development.

 Ultrafast dynamics of chromophores and the impact of solvation